monikase/Data-Analytics-Projects/_11-Chess Assignment/Chess Assignment.md

     # Determine pawn movement direction
     rank_direction = 1

+    # Check Diagonal Left Captures
+    # Checks if the pawn is not on the leftmost column ('a') and its next rank is within bounds.
     if file > ord('a') and 1 <= (rank + rank_direction) <= 8:
+        # chr() converts ASCII number to the letter
         left_capture_file = chr(file - 1)
         left_capture_rank = rank + rank_direction
         left_capture_pos = f"{left_capture_file}{left_capture_rank}"